DoctorKhan/The-Human-Experiment-Book/docs/downloads/30_The_Human_Experiment.md

 **Albians** - The final survivors carrying significant Titan genetic heritage, displaying hybrid characteristics similar to tigons and ligers.
 They established their stronghold in Albion (Britain), preserving Titan consciousness technologies through stone circle networks (Stonehenge, Avebury) and matrifocal social structures.
 Systematically eliminated during the Bell Beaker expansion (~4,500-3,500 years ago), which brought up to 90% population replacement to the British Isles.
 Archaeological evidence shows violent conquest by Indo-European warrior cultures, though Albian knowledge was encoded into surviving megalithic structures and later Celtic traditions.

-**Age of Heroes** - The Bronze Age period (~3,500-1,200 years ago) representing the final era of direct divine-human interaction.
+**Age of legends** - The Bronze Age period (~3,500-1,200 years ago) representing the final era of direct divine-human interaction.
 Heroes like Gilgamesh, Hercules, and Achilles represent the last generation of human-divine hybrids with enhanced capabilities.
 **Anunnaki** - The older generation of beings (Tiamat, Abzu, Lahmu/Lahamu, Anshar/Kishar) who initiated the original human experiment.
 They operated on geological timescales with patient, evolutionary approach designed to eventually produce independent conscious beings.
 Overthrown by the younger Igigi generation during the Younger Dryas catastrophe.

 **Apkallu** - Ancient Mesopotamian term for the "seven sages" or divine beings who brought civilization to humanity.
 In this framework, they represent the Anunnaki overseers who managed human development during the Domestication Period.